 We have relationships with key materials vendors, and we rely on suppliers for our purchases of products from them.
 Any inability to obtain materials or services in the volumes required and at competitive prices from our major trading partners, the loss of any major trading partner or the discontinuation of vendor financing (if any) may seriously harm our business because we may not be able to meet the demands of our customers on a timely basis in sufficient quantities or at all.
 Other factors, including reduced access to credit by our vendors resulting from economic conditions, may impair our vendors' ability to provide products in a timely manner or at competitive prices.
 We also rely on other vendors for critical services such as transportation, supply chain and professional services.
 Any negative impacts to our business or liquidity could adversely impact our ability to establish or maintain these relationships.
-For the three months ended March 31, 2021 28% of our costs of revenue related to two vendors.
-For the year ended December 31, 2020, there were no vendors which represented 10% or more of our cost of revenue.
+For the three months ended March 31, 2022 and for the year ended December 31, 2021, there were no vendors, which represented 10% or more of our cost of revenue.